 A woman’s struggle to attain celebrity

 Lena Horne, (1917 – 2010) was a renowned actress and singer who debuted on the Sunset Strip and was signed by MGM.
-She lobbied for the role of Julie in Showboat but due to production codes that banned interracial relationships was denied the part.
+She lobbied for the role of Julie in Showboat but due to production codes that banned interracial relationships, she was denied the part.
 Ava Gardner, who was a close friend of hers, got the role instead and practiced by singing along with recordings by Horne.
 Gardner’s singing was dubbed in the film.

 Newspaper woman